 Thailand Snake Venom Types:

-Hemotoxic Venom – this type of snake venom destroys red blood cells – causes hemolysis, disrupts blood clotting, and also attacks other types of cells and tissues – causing profound tissue damage and often, organ failure.
+This type of snake venom destroys red blood cells – causes hemolysis, disrupts blood clotting, and also attacks other types of cells and tissues – causing profound tissue damage and often, organ failure.
 These types of bites are very painful.
 Effects may not begin for hours after a bite.
 Permanent tissue damage almost always results.
 A person bitten by a snake with hemotoxic venom may bleed from orifices like nose, eyes, and also gums and the brain.

 Death can result from untreated bites.
 Indeed more people die in Thailand from the Malayan Pit viper than any other snake.
-More people die across the globe from the Russell’s Viper (Chain Viper) than any other snake in the world.
+More people die across the globe from the Russel’s Viper (Chain Viper) than any other snake in the world.

 These Thailand snakes have Myotoxic venom: Sea kraits

 Affects the nerves and nervous system.
 There may be little pain or swelling when bitten by a snake with predominantly neurotoxic venom like that of Thailand’s kraits.
 Once bitten a human has a progressive paralyzation of the muscles of the body, followed by death from respiratory failure as your diaphragm fails to work anymore.
 Initially, an envenomated bite causes ptosis, droopy eyelids, seeing double, and a sleepy, dazed-like paralysis.
 There is sometimes excess salivation and vomiting.

 Pre-synaptic neurotoxins are found in Thailand elapids and some vipers.
 These damage nerve endings.
 Post-synaptic neurotoxins are found in elapid venom and block acetylcholine from binding – leading to neuromuscular paralysis.